John McCain's military career, from his time as Vietnam War POW to role in passing defense bill

 Eventually, McCain’s North Vietnamese captors discovered he was the son of a well-known admiral and offered to let him go.
 But McCain refused.

 “He knew it would be powerful propaganda to show that [the Northern Vietnamese] were merciful,” Callender said, adding that McCain refused to break Article III of the Military Code of Conduct — to "accept neither parole nor special favors from the enemy."
-Captured American soldiers are directed to only give their name, rank and serial number to the enemy.
+Captured American soldiers are directed to give the enemy only their name, rank and serial number.

-McCain told his captors he would only accept freedom should the other POWs — many of whom had been there long before him — be released as well, Callender said.
+McCain told his captors he would accept freedom only if the other POWs — many of whom had been there long before him — were released as well, Callender said.
 But his request was denied.

 From there, McCain was severely tortured, did not receive proper medical treatment for his injuries and was forced into two years of solitary confinement, Callender said.